Kingdom of Norway vs New Zealand

 Which country has an easier skilled-migration route, Kingdom of Norway or New Zealand?+

-Kingdom of Norway’s Skilled Worker Residence Permit (Oppholdstillatelse som faglaert) is the dominant skilled route; New Zealand’s Skilled Migrant Category Resident Visa is the dominant skilled route.
+Kingdom of Norway’s Skilled Worker Residence Permit (Oppholdstillatelse som faglaert) requires a salary of at least No fixed published floor; New Zealand’s Skilled Migrant Category Resident Visa requires NZ$35/hour.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Kingdom of Norway or New Zealand have more visa routes without an employer sponsor?+